musa-509-fall-2021/assignment-02-postgis-analytics/README.md

 1. Which bus stop has the largest population within 800 meters?
 As a rough estimation, consider any block group that intersects the buffer as being part of the 800 meter buffer.

+A: "Passyunk Av & 15th St" has the largest population of 50867.

 2. Which bus stop has the smallest population within 800 meters?

   **The queries to #1 & #2 should generate relations with a single row, with the following structure:**